thomas-flower1/Space-Invaders/README.md

 Some feature of this project include:

-- Keeping track of high score
+- Keeping track of your personal high score
 - A title screen and gameover screen
 - Endless gameplay like the original game
 - Animated sprites and sprite collisions